SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 TODO: Info box -- just because this is a refactoring or change that I thought makes sense doesn't mean it's the right choice or the only possible choice.
 These sorts of choices are driven by the shared experience of your team, and trade-offs like readability, performance.

 TODO: You can find this change at nunit-03-refactoring.

+This cycle is what's known as the "Red, Green, Refactor" cycle.
+We wrote a failing test (red), wrote just enough code to make it pass (green), and then eventually we hit a place where we wanted to change the production code, and could do so while guaranteeing via our tests that no functionality was broken (refactoring).
+This is where we start to really experience the benefits of test-first development (though the true benefit of TDD in my opinion has already happened -- breaking down the problem into small pieces that we can reason about independently).